CYBERSECURITY A-Z

 Traditional vulnerability management strategies have long been used to identify and patch vulnerabilities in an organization’s network.
 However, these strategies often fall short in addressing the ever-evolving threat landscape.
 They rely on periodic scans and assessments, leaving gaps in security coverage between scans.
 Additionally, traditional vulnerability management strategies lack the ability to provide real-time visibility into device vulnerabilities, making it difficult to prioritize and remediate risks effectively.

-Benefits of transitioning from traditional vulnerability management to CTEM
+Benefits of transitioning away from traditional vulnerability management

-Moving from traditional vulnerability management to CTEM brings numerous benefits.
 With CTEM, organizations can stay ahead of emerging threats and vulnerabilities, reducing the likelihood of successful cyberattacks.
 The continuous monitoring aspect ensures that vulnerabilities are identified and addressed promptly, reducing the window of opportunity for attackers.
-Additionally, CTEM provides a holistic view of the security posture, allowing organizations to prioritize remediation efforts based on risk severity and criticality.
+Additionally, it provides a holistic view of the security posture, allowing organizations to prioritize remediation efforts based on risk severity and criticality.

 How Forescout Helps with Continuous Threat Exposure Management